 The Morning Glory Pool was named in the 1880s for its remarkable likeness to the eponymous flower.
 Though its coloring has changed over the years due to pollution, it’s still as mesmerizing as ever.
 Seriously, it looks like a giant geode pool that disappears into the center of the earth.

-Although the middle of the day isn’t typically ideal for landscape or wildlife photography, it just so happens to be the perfect time to photograph hot springs and geothermal pools.
+Although the middle of the day at Yellowstone isn’t typically ideal for landscape or wildlife photography, it just so happens to be the perfect time to photograph hot springs and geothermal pools.
 The midday sunshine cuts through the water and reaches deep into the funnel to fully illuminate the colors of the pools without all the harsh shadows.
 With a convenient viewing platform immediately next to it, the Morning Glory Pool itself is easy to photograph.
 Because you’ll be standing so close, we suggest using a fairly wide lens.
 Also, using a polarizing filter will deepen the colors and help cut through any glare.

 GRAND PRISMATIC SPRING